 Global trade is the lifeblood of a growing number of companies.
-According to research for UK Government export strategy, approximately 90% of global economic growth in the next 10 to 15 years is expected to be generated outside the EU.
+According to research for UK Government export strategy, approximately 90 per cent of global economic growth in the next 10 to 15 years is expected to be generated outside the EU.

 Getting the export process right - ensuring that products reach their destination on time and in perfect condition - is highly important.

-An estimated 10% of sea container shipments lost due to moisture related damage.
-An exporter shipping three containers with goods valued at £30,000 for each container stands to lose £9,000 based on a 10% loss.
+It is understood that 10 per cent of sea container shipments are lost due to moisture related damage.
+An exporter shipping three containers with goods valued at £30,000 for each container stands to lose £9,000 based on a 10 per cent loss.
 And that’s just one way freight can be lost or spoiled.

 Insurers may not support a claim if the packing is deemed insufficient.
 So, it’s really not something to cut corners over.
 As well as financial losses, the associated administrative burden, loss of business and negative perception created can all be bad for a company’s bottom line.